A National Membership Organization

-Q: What happens if I don’t create a Will or an Estate Plan?
+What Happens if I don’t create a Will or an Estate Plan?

-Q: What is the difference between having a Will and a Living Trust?
+What’s the difference between a Will and a Living Trust?

 When death occurs, the assets held in a trust avoid probate because those assets are owned by the trust and a successor trustee takes over the management of the assets from the original trustees.
 The successor trustee does have the authority to settle the estate and transfer assets without going through the probate process.
 After all debts and obligations are settled, the successor trustee will distribute assets to the heirs based on the instructions written in the trust document.